archivistmd/mr-robogers-neighborhood/README.md

 Code: beepBoop(10);
 Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

+Test: It will replace 1, in a single-digit array with the string "Beep!"
+Code: beepBoop(4);
+Expected Output: [0, "Beep!", 2, 3, 4]

 ## Known Bugs

 * No known bugs at the moment